breast cancer

 There can be multiple causes of breast cancer.
 Poor lifestyle choices, including excessive body weight post-menopause, are major risk factors for breast cancer.
 Factors such as early age at menarche, late menopause, nulliparity, late first pregnancy, and never breastfeeding have been associated with an increased risk of breast cancer in Indian women.

 Preventive Measures: According to the World Cancer Report 2020, the most efficient intervention for Breast cancer control is early detection and rapid treatment.
 Early detection through self-breast examinations followed by correct breast cancer diagnosis is crucial for improving survival rates.
 Ultrasonography has an overall sensitivity of 53% to 67% and specificity of 89% to 99% and might be particularly helpful in breast cancer diagnosis in younger women.
 Mammography sensitivity has been reported to vary from 64% to 90% and specificity from 82% to 93%.
-Lifestyle modifications such as maintaining a healthy weight through physical activity and avoiding unhealthy habits like a Western diet and excessive screen time can reduce the risk of breast cancer.
+Lifestyle modifications such as maintaining a healthy weight through physical activity and avoiding unhealthy habits like a Western diet, and excessive screen time can reduce the risk of breast cancer.

 In conclusion, the increasing burden of breast cancer in Indian women necessitates a comprehensive approach focusing on awareness, early detection, lifestyle changes, and access to quality healthcare services to combat this growing public health challenge.